 It’s often good to start by setting yourself a concrete date to aim towards and begin discussing the idea with close friends or family.
-Seeking feedback from people you trust not only helps with making it real, – it can also assist in terms of building support and helping you plan.
+Seeking feedback from people you trust not only helps with making it real, it can also help you in building support and helping you plan.

-Ultimately, there are three main things to focus on in planning your finances for an extended trip:
+Ultimately, there are 3 main things to focus on when planning your finances for an extended trip:

 1. Covering any current commitments